A Project Charter is generally considered as a worthless document but it is one of the most useful documents for managing projects.

 I have written this article to explain every possible detail of a modern Project Charter.
-I have given a few definitions and an example of a Project Charter.
-After reading this article, you will understand the purpose of the project charter and its importance in the project management.
+You will understand the definition, and meaning of a Project Charter with the help of an example in this article.
+It will also tell you about the purpose and importance of a project charter in project management.
 You will also find a sample project charter template that can be downloaded in pdf format.
-The template will help you to visually understand the elements & components of a project charter.
+It will help you to visually understand the elements & components of a project charter.

 Different project management standards and methodologies define project charter differently.
-I have taken PMBOK Guide’s standard for project management for creating the project charter template.
-You can either use it for your project or refer to it as an example template.
+I have taken PMBOK Guide’s standard for project management for creating a project charter template.
+You can either use it for your projects.

 A Project Charter is a document issued by the project initiator or sponsor that formally authorizes the existence of a project, and provides a project manager with the authority to apply organizational resources to project activities.